SHTFPreparedness may collect a share of sales or other compensation from the links on this page.

 - Toothbrush (Secret Weapon!)

 Proper storage of your food dehydrator begins with drying.
-Standing water in your machine is it’s worst enemy.
+Standing water is the worst enemy of a food dehydrator.
 Be sure you either towel dry after cleaning or leave it to drip dry overnight.

 In most cases, your dehydrator is going to be best stored with all its pieces together.
 Keep that in mind.